adamsilver/fdpb/03-book-a-flight.md

 The system shows flights that match the date the user specified earlier.
 Additionally, the interface lets users move back and forth between days.
 The group's label is set as normal via the `<legend>` and is set to “Available flights on 18 August 2018.”

-The flights are represented as radio buttons as the user can select just one.
+The flights are represented as radio buttons as the user can select only one.
 Each label contains the departure time, arrival time and ticket price: all useful information.
-One advantage of using this pattern is that you can add whatever details you need inside the label and style it in a hierarchical fashion.
+One advantage of using radio buttons is that you can add any information inside the label and style it as you like.
+Something you couldn't do if you were using a select box.

 ```HTML
 <div class="field-radioButton">